Chart Color Schemes

 Summerland Point - Gwandalan has a typical household mix, with a fairly typical median household size

-Family households account for 74.9% of all households, consisting of 27.8% couples with children, 33.0% couples without children, and 13.0% single parent families.
-Non-family households comprise the remaining 25.1%, with lone person households at 23.1% and group households making up 2.2% of the total.
-The median household size is 2.5 people, which aligns with the Greater Sydney average.
+Family households account for 74.9 percent of all households, including 27.8 percent composed of couples with children, 33.0 percent consisting of couples without children, and 13.0 percent being single parent families.
+Non-family households constitute the remaining 25.1 percent, with lone person households at 23.1 percent and group households comprising 2.2 percent of the total.
+The median household size is 2.5 people, which aligns with the average for Greater Sydney.

 Frequently Asked Questions - Households